raulmyocu/poke2poke/README.md

 # Poke2Poke
-Notebooks for the Neural Networks - 2021-1 class.
+Notebooks for the Neural Networks 2021-1 class project.
 Generating Pokemon evolutions using Deep Learning.